 - [LOW PROFILE & CONCEALMENT FILMING] - Disguise and camoflauge your Wyze cam to the background setting with this wyze v2 case!
 This wyze mounting is perfect for special ops and low profile filming!

 - [PERFECT FITTING WITH HIGH QUALITY Material] - This wyze camera mount is perfectly molded cut with premium solid plastic, protecting your Wyze camera from weathering, rainsplashs, and scratches.
 The patent-pending shock-absorpion technology of this wyze camera case minimized shocks during impact.

 Sometimes cameras need to be manually turned off or rebooted.
 Have you ever heard of Switchbot?
 Switchbot acts as a virtual finger press – allow you to physically press the reset button, or turn on a power switch.

-- Universal - Works with just about any rocker switch and button of any appliance.
+- Universal - Works well with just about any rocker switch and button of any appliance.
 Smart button pusher for your smart home.
 Supports Press mode / Switch mode.
 Long battery life.